Innovation & Impact in Education Award

 - Target any education-related topic within PM&R, including teaching, research, leadership, management, patient care and more

-This award shall be given to a member of the Association who has achieved distinction and peer recognition regionally or nationally by virtue of excellence as a teacher, researcher and/or administrator.
+This award shall be given to an AAP member who has achieved distinction and peer recognition regionally or nationally by virtue of excellence as a teacher, researcher and/or administrator.
 This award shall be given to no more than one member in any particular year.
 Those honored as Distinguished Members are not eligible for the award.

 Early Career Academician

-This honor is given to an AAP member who has made major contributions to the AAP and its membership, and the academic PM&R community, through participation in a council.
-The award recognizes exceptional efforts to improve and benefit the field of PM&R through significant contributions to council programs, initiatives, and activities.
-In addition, the nominee should demonstrate leadership and work to advance the efforts of the council.
-Each council is invited to submit one nominee per year to receive the Outstanding Service Award.
+This honor is given to an AAP member who has made major contributions to the AAP, its membership and the academic PM&R community through participation in an association program, task force or council.
+The award recognizes exceptional efforts to improve and benefit the specialty of physiatry through significant contributions to programs, initiatives, councils and activities.
+In addition, the nominee should demonstrate leadership and work to advance the efforts of the AAP.
+Individuals may be nominated and councils are invited to submit one nominee per year to receive the Outstanding Service Award.
 More than one award may be presented per year.

-This award will be for a non-member whose outstanding public service has significantly contributed to the organization or the field.
-Honorary members or Association employees are not eligible for this award.
+This award is designed for non-members whose outstanding public service has significantly contributed to the organization or the field.
+Honorary members or AAP employees are not eligible for this award.

 McLean Outstanding Resident/Fellow

 This award is selected by a unanimous vote of the Awards Committee and by the Board of Trustees.
 Only one candidate may be nominated per year.
-Final selection is by a three-fourths affirmative vote of members present at a General Business Session.
 This award category of membership is reserved for the most distinguished physiatrist, an individual who is of international status, is recognized as a major contributor to the field by virtue of teaching, research, and scholarly publications and is noted for dedicated service to the AAP.
 Distinguished members have the right to vote and hold office and have a lifetime exemption from any dues or fees.